EpicRobot9/JarvisAIWebsite/DEPLOYMENT.md

 ```

 This bind‑mounts Postgres data to `/opt/jarvis/db` on the host.
 Without this, a named volume `jarvis_db_data` is used, which is still persistent but can be replaced if you change `COMPOSE_PROJECT_NAME` or run `down --volumes`.

+If you previously initialized Postgres with the default `postgres/postgres` credentials, switching to the `jarvis/jarvis` user in compose will not update the existing database automatically.
+Either:
+- Keep your existing user by setting `DATABASE_URL` accordingly; or
+- Start with a fresh volume name (set `DB_VOLUME_NAME` in `.env`) or clear the old volume if acceptable.

 Shortcut (one-liner) installer